Safety Awareness at Glen Eden

 Glen Eden Regulations

-Proper ski and snowboard equipment are required while on the slopes of Glen Eden.
 Walking on the hills without the proper equipment is prohibited.
-This is a safety factor for those enjoying slopes to ski and snowboard, as well as those wanting to walk.
-If someone you are with requires assistance skiing or snowboarding we highly recommend enrolling them in a Private Lesson or 8-week lesson program.
+If you or someone you are with requires assistance skiing or snowboarding, we highly recommend enrolling them in a Private Lesson or an 8-week lesson program.

-Tobogganing is prohibited on any Glen Eden / Kelso Conservation Area property.
+Tobogganing is prohibited on Glen Eden/Kelso Conservation Area property.

 The possession of alcohol is prohibited within the park.